-If your cat's ears feel hot to the touch, this may signal a health condition that warrants a veterinarian's examination.
+If your cat's ears are warm to the touch, this may signal a health condition that warrants a veterinarian's examination.
 Several different conditions can present with hot ears in some cats, and some of these conditions are more serious than others.
-Knowing the different potential causes and the additional symptoms to observe for can enable helpful communication with your veterinarian so that he can narrow down the possibilities and make a diagnosis.
+Knowing the different potential causes and the additional symptoms to watch for can enable helpful communication with your veterinarian so that he can narrow down the possibilities and make a diagnosis.

 If your cat's ears are noticeably hotter to the touch than usual, this could be evidence of a fever.
 A cat's normal body temperature ranges between 101 and 102.5 degrees Fahrenheit.
 If your cat's immune system is fighting an infection, her temperature may elevate above the normal range, which is the definition of a fever.

 In addition to hot ears, other signs of a fever may include rapid breathing, sluggishness, and a reduction in appetite.
 If your cat's ears are hot and her demeanor is even slightly off, she must be seen as soon as possible by your veterinarian so that he can confirm a fever, determine the cause of the infection and initiate treatment.

 Red, hot ears can be indicative of allergies.
 While human allergy sufferers often experience respiratory symptoms, cats and dogs more commonly exhibit the effects in their ears and on their skin.
 You may also have observed that your cat's ears are hot and itchy.

 Allergies in cats may be caused by flea bites, environmental allergens, or dietary ingredients.
 Once your veterinarian has ruled out other causes of your cat's hot ears, he may then shift his focus to provide symptomatic relief while determining the offending allergen.